Saratoga Sampler: Discover The City's Spirit At These Landmarks

 The fastest way to take in the essence of Saratoga is a walk down Broadway.
 Named one of the Top 10 Main Streets in the country in 2016, Broadway is lined with local shops, restaurants, art galleries and other small businesses.
 Stop for a bite to eat, wander through a few shops, and see all of Downtown Saratoga's beauty.
 If you love architecture, don't miss out on the Broadway Historic District's stunning Victorian homes.

-Another beautiful park in Saratoga, Congress Park is home to the Canfield Casino and the Saratoga Springs History Museum.
+Take a quick lap around Congress Park to admire the beautiful gardens, landscaping and sculptures throughout.
+Stop to take a sip at one of the four springs or visit the Saratoga Springs History Museum inside the Canfield Casino.
 If you have kids with you, stop at the wooden carousel, open during the summer - rides are only $1.

 Saratoga is known for its collection of mineral springs, said to contain strong healthful and curative properties.
 There are approximately 18 mineral springs in Saratoga, located at various spots throughout the city.
 Don't leave Saratoga without tasting the mineral waters - you might be surprised, it tastes nothing like tap water!

 A great way to knock out a few major Saratoga attractions, Spa State Park features 2,000 acres of mixed-used beauty.
 Go for a hike on one of many trails, take a dip in a public pool, taste a few of the famous mineral springs, or visit any one of these Saratoga landmarks: the Saratoga Auto Museum, the National Museum of Dance, and of course the famous Saratoga Performing Arts Center.